Teary-eyed Antetokounmpo wins NBA MVP honors

 Antetokounmpo averaged 27.7 points and 12.5 rebounds while earning All-NBA first-team honors this season, his sixth with the Bucks.
 He led the franchise to the best record in the regular season and the Bucks reached the Eastern Conference finals.

-Tears rolled down his cheeks as Antetokounmpo thanked his mother and brothers in the audience at Barker Hanger.
+Tears rolled down his cheeks as Antetokounmpo thanked his mother Veronica and brothers in the audience at Barker Hanger.
 He credited his late father for pushing him toward his goals and his teammates and coaching staff for their help.

 “We started from nothing as a family,” he said, “and we are going to be in every stage that we can be as a family.”